BR-319 (Brazil highway)

-BR-319 is an 870 km federal highway that links Manaus, Amazonas to Porto Velho, Rondônia.
+BR-319 is an 870 km federal highway in Brazil that links Manaus, Amazonas to Porto Velho, Rondônia.

 The highway runs through a pristine part of the Amazon rainforest.

 It was opened by the military government in 1973 but soon deteriorated, and by 1988 was impassable.

 In 2008 work began to repair the highway, which will provide an alternative to boat travel along the Madeira River or flying between Manaus and Porto Velho.

 Protected areas have been created along the route in an effort to prevent deforestation when BR-319 is reopened, a serious concern given the devastation caused elsewhere by highways such as BR-364.

 As of mid-2016 paving of the middle section of the highway had yet to be approved.
 Construction permits will depend on measures to prevent future damage to the forest.

 Location

 The 870 km BR-319 highway connects Manaus, Amazonas, to Porto Velho, Rondônia.

 The highway runs southeast from Manaus to the Ceasa ferry terminal, where ferries carry vehicles across the Amazon River to the Careiro da Várzea terminal on the south shore.

 From there the highway runs southwest through the interfluvial region between the Purus and Madeira rivers to Porto Velho.

 The Purus and Madeira basins together account for about 25% of the Amazon basin.

 Almost all of the highway runs through the Purus-Madeira moist forests ecoregion.

 In 2006 the federal government approved a decree that created the Area under Provisional Administration Limitation (ALAP) on both sides of the road.

 The ALAP includes almost all the interfluvial region up to Porto Velho, and extends along the west bank of the lower section of the Purus and the Solimões.

 Within the ALAP only licensed economic activities and public works are allowed.

 Any other activity that may affect the environment is prohibited.

 The area of influence of the highway extends about 100 km beyond the ALAP.

 It is about 553000 km2, with a population of about 1.3 million as of 2016, of whom 70% live in urban areas.

 The interfluvial terrain has very flat topography, with altitudes ranging from 30 to 50 m.

 The northern region from the Amazon River to kilometre 260 is covered in recent sediments between 7,000 and 27,000 years old.

 Minor variations in elevation of 1 to 3 m cause shallow seasonal lakes to form.

 In the north and central sections the vegetation is dense lowland rainforest.

 To the south, near the Humaitá and Porto Velho municipalities, the forest is open lowland rainforest.

 The mammal fauna of the region have not been well studied.

 A new primate was discovered recently, as well as a procyonid of the Bassaricyon genus far outside its previously known range.

 The highway could affect biodiversity in the interfluvial region.

 Environmentalists are concerned that BR-319 connects untouched forest to the "arc of deforestation" created when roads like the controversial BR-364 opened up the forest further south to logging and unsustainable slash-and-burn farming.